-Taking You Places You've Never Been Before
+Taking You Places You Have Never Been Before

 We see sites both before renovation begins and after the final touches have been completed.

-To Join CIRCA, you need be a member of the Atlanta Preservation Center.
+To join CIRCA, you need be a member of the Atlanta Preservation Center.
 Please visit Membership to join both the APC and CIRCA.

 To view previous CIRCA events, please visit its message board.